 7111 Talbert Avenue, Huntington Beach

 The children’s library also has computers available for educational games, tables for tutoring and public use, a pirate ship for toddlers to explore, and a variety of puzzles and games for young children.
 The Teen Space offers a computer lab for studying, math club, free driver’s permit practice tests, and more.
 There is a used book store and a gift shop on site.
-The Central branch hosts several events every year including ballet performances and the Taste of Huntington Beach, which benefits the Friends of the Children’s Library and has raised over $550,000 for the Children’s Library since 2001.
+The Central branch hosts several events every year including The Nutcracker Ballet performances every holiday season.

 1000 Avocado Avenue, Newport Beach

 The large multi-level Newport Beach Central Library has a vast selection of books for readers of all ages.
 The library also offers a large selection of video game rentals, DVDs, and audio books.
 The children’s library offers singalongs, story times, drop in craft days, Lego clubs, pajama time, and more.
 The Teen Center offers a variety of resources for teens including college prep assistance, volunteer opportunities and training, online resources for studying, and a Young Adult Advisory Council.

 2647 East Coast Highway, Corona Deal Mar

 Visitors to the Sherman Library & Gardens can enjoy a bite to eat or afternoon tea at the Café Jardin.
 The menu includes soup, salads, salmon, octopus, lamb, and a variety of delectable desserts.
-Sherman Library also hosts special events and serves as a venue for weddings.
+Sherman Library also hosts special events like the holiday event Nights of 1000 Lights, and serves as a venue for weddings.

 25555 Alicia Parkway, Laguna Hills